James Bruce, 8th Earl of Elgin: Marriage and issue

-Controversy and English-based memorials
+Legacy

-In Ontario, the towns of Kincardine, Port Elgin, and Bruce Mines, along with Bruce County and Elgin County are named for the 8th Earl.
+In Ontario, the towns of Mount Elgin, Kincardine, Port Elgin, and Bruce Mines, along with Bruce County and Elgin County are named for the 8th Earl.
 The long Bruce Peninsula into Lake Huron, and the communities of Elgin, New Brunswick, and Elgin, Nova Scotia, are also named for him.
 There are numerous Elgin Roads and Elgin Streets in Canada and in India.

 The Elgin Bridge in Singapore, and Elgin Street, Carlton, State of Victoria, and Elgin Street, Hong Kong, are also named for Bruce, as is the Lord Elgin Hotel in Ottawa.

 Elgin's legacy in Canada was the subject of a National Film Board of Canada short docudrama, Lord Elgin: Voice of the People (1959), directed by Julian Biggs.

 While China has opened up to French relations, the sale of Chinese art and artifacts in British auctions remains a point of tension between London and Beijing.
 However, all zodiac animal heads from the Summer Palace that have been found have been returned to the Beijing Poly Museum.